awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 + Do not use the `aws:` prefix in your tag names or values, because it is reserved for AWS use\.
 You can't edit or delete tag names or values with this prefix, and they do not count against toward your limit of tags per Auto Scaling group\.

-You can create and assign tags to your Auto Scaling group when you either create or update your Auto Scaling group\.
-You can remove Auto Scaling group tags at any time\.
+You can add tags to your Auto Scaling group when you create it or when you update it\.
+You can remove tags from your Auto Scaling group at any time\.
 For information about assigning tags when you create your Auto Scaling group, see [Step 2: Create an Auto Scaling Group](GettingStartedTutorial.md#gs-create-asg)\.

 ## Tagging Lifecycle<a name="tag-lifecycle"></a>